Get

 Muzzle Grabs in Adult Dogs

-For dogs that are familiar, grabbing the muzzle is usually a playful behavior that’s all in good fun.
+For familiar dogs, grabbing the muzzle is usually a playful behavior that’s all in good fun.
 In some cases, an adult dog may use the muzzle grab the same way a mother dog does—to reinforce boundaries and proper social behavior.

 However, the muzzle grab would not be appropriate for unfamiliar dogs.